Shonosuge-Jacky/COMP3329/README.md

 3. Destroyed wall's scrap pass through ground bug
 4. Multiplayer delay(~0.25s) bug
 5. Ground transparent when view from underground bug
+6. have error message when explode with barrier

 ### &nbsp;&nbsp;What had been done :
 1. Throw Grenade